AN4553R/Egypt-railways/README.md

 **My idea is that**:

-I see these three tables are the minimum number of parameters that descripes the whole application
+three tables to descripe the whole application

 `trains`: